iTwin/scenes-client/README.md

 # Install all dependencies (run once at root)
 pnpm install

-# run only unit tests in client
+# Run only unit tests in client
 pnpm test:client:unit

-#run only integration tests in client
+# Run only integration tests in client
 pnpm test:client:integration

 # Run all tests in client